-With leadership from Dr. Kelly Ballantyne of Veterinary Behavior at Illinois, the entire staff at Medical District Veterinary Clinic at Illinois shares a philosophy of minimizing stress and maximizing fun for our patients.
+At Medical District Veterinary Clinic, the entire staff shares a philosophy of minimizing stress and maximizing fun for our patients.
 We find ways to communicate a sense of safety and trust to your pet, so coming to the clinic is a good experience for everyone.

 We begin in the reception area by creating a comfortable environment for pets to enter.
 Then we listen to what your pet is telling us, attending to behavioral cues and responding in ways that put your pet at ease.
 Our staff is trained to use persuasion rather than pressure to gain cooperation.
 In fact, if your pet is saying “No way!” to a procedure, we may ask you to return another day when the mood is calmer.

 It’s an important way we put your pet’s well-being first.